What content strategy and technology will leading brands use in 2025?

 by Casey Schmidt | April 22, 2020

-3 min. read
+7 min. read

 A person using a tablet.

-What is the AI image file?
+What is the AI illustrator file?

 The AI image file is the standard graphic format used for files saved from the popular image design tool Adobe Illustrator.
-It uses vector graphics, which create the outcome of a picture by connecting numerous digital points that instruct what kind of graphic to display in that area.
+It uses vector graphics, which create the outcome of a picture by connecting numerous digital points that instruct what kind of vector image to display in that area.
 The AI is used extensively by large enterprises due to its resizable qualities and ability to function as a brand logo graphic.

-What is an INDD image file?
+What is an INDD indesign document?

 A person drawing a dog on a tablet.